deepestblue/sampradaya/README.md

 * Some Single substitution look-up tables, redundant but inserted by FontForge.

 * Indic state machine to move pre-consonantal repha to after a full consonant.
-   The goal is to shift the epha rightwards, past the next “consonant cluster”.
+   The goal is to shift the repha rightwards, past the next “consonant cluster”.
    But what is a consonant-cluster?
 Let Class `A` comprise full consonants, combined/composite stacked conjuncts and the virāmacihna.
-Likewise, Class `B` is pre/post repha/ya, infra-base half-consonants.
+Likewise, Class `B` is pre/post repha/ya, infra-base half-consonants and terminal half-forms.
 A consonant cluster starts with a class `A` glyph and has any number of Class `B` glyphs.
 In other words, `AB*`.
 We achieve this using 2 state machines.
 First, we move the repha past an A, using a simple machine.
 And …

 * Indic state machine to move pre-consonantal repha to after post-forms.
    … we then move the repha past any sequence of Class `B` glyphs, using a simple machine.
-We also use this opportunistically to move the repha past i/ī vowel markers.
+We also use this opportunistically to move the repha past i/ī vowel markers and the virāmacihna.

 * Indic state machine to move post-consonantal repha/ya forms to after i/ī vowel markers.
-   Simple machine to move an i/ī marker before any combination of post-consonantal repha/ya.
+   Simple machine to move an i/ī marker or a virāmacihna before any combination of post-consonantal repha/ya.

 * Insertion state machine to insert ē marker before ō and au markers.
    This is a simple machine that transitions to a new state when a consonant is encountered.
 In that state, were it encounter an ō or an au marker, it simply inserts an ē marker before.